 According to Monroe, this regular review process is to make sure any additions or modifications to the facilities are relevant and vital to the success of ISB's innovative and changing programs and in line with our goals of providing world-class facilities that best meet the educational needs of our dynamic school community.

 ISB is committed to providing a positive learning environment and opportunities for students to excel.

 The school facilities are an extension of ISB's learning philosophy and were designed to realize the school's vision; to nurture the intellectual, physical, social, and emotional development of students.
 And as the programs change and expand, so do the facilities.

-The Middle School and High School Performing Arts Center is a new-build project.
+The Middle School and High School Performing Arts Center was a new-build project.
 It’s purpose-built to create a space for the growth of ISB's dynamic performing arts programs.

-The Middle School and High School Design Center is a remodel project and is a centralized design facility for showcasing design and engineering programs.
+The Middle School and High School Art & Design Center was a remodel project and is a centralized design facility for showcasing design and engineering programs.

 Book a personalized tour today!